Big-Brain-Boys-Games/onebuttonRythm/README.md

 # One Button Rythm
 One button rythm is a rythm game with only one button.
 It's meant to be a simple game, simple to play, simple to make maps (Edit: it's no longer simple).

 Supports exporting / importing zipped maps
 Supports theming via botchered css

+Editing features:
+    custom textures or sound effects
+    animation support
+    multiple BPM per map

 ![screenshot1](https://user-images.githubusercontent.com/50572621/200126707-b87e1d8c-2509-46ae-95e3-245c71b0a8ca.png)